Effective Logo Designing

 - Be passionate.
 However take the time to think it through.
 If you are like me, once my creative passions get going, I hit the ground running.
 My mind is already made up and my passion clouds my judgement.
 Even if your mind is made up, still research minor tweaks and varieties and put them side by side.
 Conduct an informal survey by bouncing these choices on many different friends or work acquaintances.
 As passionate as you are, don’t assume they will love it or that the message is what you are trying to portray.

 - How will it look at different sizes?
 From a tiny Favicon to a huge billboard and all in-between, your logo firstly needs to look good.
 A favicon is a tiny file that show up on the top corner of the webpage.
 Make your logo designs different sizes.
 Put it on your big screen TV and shrink it to a thumbnail size.
 Does it still say the same message?
+Will it look good animated or in a video or commercial?

 More Tips on Effective Logo Designing